RRC-ACE-Outreach/TechCamp/TechCamp - Information Security/README.md

 <img src="./0-infosec_images/infosec 11 web 8.PNG" alt="Pentest Environment">

-Wih the above, you should see that we now have root access to the database, we can look at all the databases and all the data in those databases (if you know the SQL language).
+With the above, you should see that we now have root access to the database, we can look at all the databases and all the data in those databases (if you know the SQL language).
 Some quick notes on the above:

 * the python command creates a better shell allowing us to use tools like mysql
 * the mysql command logs us into the database, this time as user root with no password